-When we launched the Facebook Opportunity Calculator, we knew two things:
+When we launched our Facebook Opportunity Calculator, we knew two things:

 What we didn’t know is exactly how much running Facebook ads can do for your business page.
 We dug into the data from our calculator to see what the real relationship between organic Facebook marketing and paid Facebook advertising is.
 And we were shocked by what we found.
 Shocked!

 What we found is that the Facebook business pages of advertisers (and we’re using this term loosely: you only need a handful of active campaigns to reap the rewards) have dramatically better engagement metrics across the board than those who invest nothing in paid social.

 Per our research, Facebook advertisers outperform businesses that aren’t advertising to the average tune of: